Zilliqa/zilliqa-developer/Mining.md

 ### Testnet Difficulty

 The bootstrapped difficulty level for the _Mao Shan Wang_ testnet is set at `3`.
-This difficulty level is dynamic and adjusts for every `+/- 100 PoW` submissions per DS epoch.
+This difficulty level is dynamic and adjusts for every `+/- 100` deviation from the target `1810` submissions per DS epoch.

 > **NOTE:** Difficulty level is the log2(Difficulty).

-Say if there are `1800` seats available in the network but there are `1900` PoW submissions, the difficulty level will increase by `1` for the next DS epoch.
+Say if there are `1810` seats available in the network but there are `1910` PoW submissions, the difficulty level will increase by `1` for the next DS epoch.

-Say if there are `1800` seats available in the network but there are `1700` PoW submissions, the difficulty level will decrease by `1` for the next DS epoch.
+Say if there are `1810` seats available in the network but there are `1710` PoW submissions, the difficulty level will decrease by `1` for the next DS epoch.

 ### Reward Mechanism